lianneharrisonBAS/LCIS_paper/README.md

 # LCIS_paper
-Code, input files and model output data used for figures and analysis in manuscript:
+Code, input files and some model output data used for figures and analysis in manuscript:
 Harrison et al., Sensitivity of melting, freezing and marine ice beneath Larsen C Ice Shelf to changes in ocean forcing.
 Submitted to GRL, 2021.

 Code and input files to run using the MITgcm model are in the relevant folders.

-All data are in Matlab structures as follows:
+Model output data are in Matlab structures as follows:

 Bathymetry, ice base topography, water-column thickness, melt rate, sub-ice velocities and speed, and barotropic streamfunction for the standard run are provided in Brisbourne.mat.